michelbax/grunt-csssplit/README.md

 > IE Sucks.
 Who knew?

-IE9 has a per file css rule limit of 4096.
+IE9 has a per file css selector limit of 4096.
 Why?
 Because Bill hates you, that's why. grunt-csssplit makes use of css-parse and css-stringify from the reworkcss project to split css files into a size which IE9 can handle.